eibenp/homebridge-gree-airconditioner/README.md

 ### Temperature display units

-Home App allows to set the device temperature display units but is independent from the temperature units shown in Home App.
+Home App allows to set the device temperature display units but it is independent from the temperature units shown in Home App.
 Home App always displays temperature values as specified by iOS/MacOS (can be changed in Preferences / Regional settings section).
 Display unit conversion is made by the Home App device.

 ### Temperature measurement